WebAssembly/website/news/2025-03-27-spectec/index.md

 LaTeX, — the formats in which the Wasm spec document is written — where designed with readability or effective diffs in mind.
-We had to hack around the shortcomings of both with shell scripts and fragile Sphinx plug-ins, in an attempt to address some of their problems, like the lack of macros or hostile markup layout rules.
+We had to hack around the shortcomings of both with shell scripts and fragile Sphinx plug-ins, in an attempt to address some of their more serious problems, like the lack of macros or layout-sensitive markup rules.

 And then there are projects like [WasmCert](https://github.com/WasmCert), which maintain Wasm's mechanized soundness proof and other formal methods